shinox/cryptsetup-keyscript-raw-device-red-write/README.md

 ```bash
 writekey </path/to/keyfile> </path/to/removable/sd*>
 ```
-To generate and write pseudo random key, key will be saved to temporary file ".tmpckey"  <br />
+To generate and write pseudo random key, key will be saved to temporary file ".tmpckey".
+Permissions to file will be set as 0600  <br />
 ```bash
 writekey genwrite </path/to/removable/sd*> <keysize in multiples of 512>
 ```